 - Access to employment opportunities

-Whether a discharged veteran, still serving on active duty or a member of the Guard or Reserve, you and your family are welcomed home at Tri-C. Visit www.tri-c.edu/veterans for more information.
+Whether a discharged veteran, still serving on active duty or a member of the Guard or Reserve, you and your family are welcome at Tri-C.

 The following is Cuyahoga Community College policy, developed in accordance with the U.S. Veterans Administration (VA) – Education Policy Manual Section 103, PL 115-407, regarding student veteran status while awaiting VA Tuition and Fee Payments.
-Those effected are those student veterans using CH 33 of the GI Bill® (Post 9-11 GI Bill®), or CH 31 (Vocational Rehabilitation Benefit).
+Those affected are student veterans using CH 33 of the GI Bill® (Post 9-11 GI Bill®) or CH 31 (Vocational Rehabilitation Benefit).

 - The College can also require the student to submit a written request to use benefits or other necessary certifications.

 The period of coverage ends when the VA makes payment or 90 days after the date school certifies tuition and fees.